Kiril-Mordan/reusables/artifacts/package_auto_assembler/ppr_workflows/azure/docs/README_base.md

-# Python Packaging Repository for Github
+# Python Packaging Repository for Azure DevOps

-This repository helps automate the development and deployment of Python packages to PyPI using GitHub workflows.
+This repository helps automate the development and deployment of Python packages to Azure DevOps artifacts feeds.

 It is an instance of a Python Packaging Repository (PPR) created using the [`package-auto-assembler`](https://kiril-mordan.github.io/reusables/package_auto_assembler/) packaging tool.
-The repository is designed to streamline the development cycle of `single-module packages`, taking them from an initial idea to a functional alpha version accessible via [PyPI](https://pypi.org/).
+The repository is designed to streamline the development cycle of `single-module packages`, taking them from an initial idea to a functional alpha version accessible via [configured artifacts feeds](.azure/feeds/).

 Its highly automated CI/CD pipeline can package multiple packages stored in this repository, requiring as little as a single `.py` file, for basic designs.
 Learn more about this type of PPR [here](https://kiril-mordan.github.io/reusables/package_auto_assembler/python_packaging_repo/).